MicrosoftDocs/windows-dev-docs/uwp/gaming/e2e.md

 Depending on the needs of your game, using bridges, game engines, or middleware can save development and testing time and resources.
 Here are some overview and resources for bridges, game engines, and middleware.

-#### PlayFab
+#### Azure PlayFab

-Now part of the Microsoft family, PlayFab is a complete back-end platform for live games and a powerful way for independent studios to get started.
+Now part of the Microsoft family, Azure PlayFab is a complete back-end platform for live games and a powerful way for independent studios to get started.
 Boost revenue, engagement, and retention—while cutting costs—with game services, real-time analytics, and LiveOps.

 <table>
     <colgroup>